jt14den/SWC-Cheatsheets/shell-novice.md

 -    So now let's go back to the data-shell directory.
 We can try this
     -    `cd data-shell`
 -    Oops, that didn't work.  cd can only see subdirectories inside the one we're in
-    -    `cd .. # This takes us back.  .. stands for the directory containing this, or the parent`
+    -    This takes us back.  .. stands for the directory containing this, or the parent
+    -    `cd ..`
 -    We're back again
     -    `pwd`
 -    We can see this parent directory if we use the -a (all) flag for ls